The Sunday Morning Experience

 Meet Our Director

-Jennifer Gates, M.A. serves at Unity Church of San Antonio as the Youth and Family Ministry Director.
+Jennifer Llamas, M.A. serves at Unity Church of San Antonio as the Youth and Family Ministry Director.

 Jennifer has a strong, proven track record for excellence in leadership at Unity of SA.
 She has been a dedicated member of our CommUNITY for over 13 years.
 Jennifer has also served as the Community Life Coordinator, a Celebration Host, Lead of the Social Host Team, Lead of the Welcome Team, as a Youth Leader, and in many other roles.